Clemson–South Carolina rivalry: 1992: Signing the paw

 After an 0–5 start to begin the 1992 season (USC's first in the SEC), freshman sensation Steve Taneyhill led South Carolina to four wins in his first five starts as Gamecock quarterback.
 With Clemson needing a win at home to become bowl-eligible, Taneyhill led his team to a 24–13 victory and famously signed his name with his finger on the Tiger Paw at midfield following a key second-half touchdown.

 1994: "The Return"

-With both teams entering the game 5–5 and trying to become bowl-eligible, Carolina led 14–7 at the half in Clemson.
+With both teams entering the game 5–5 and trying to become bowl-eligible, South Carolina led 14–7 at the half in Clemson.
 Gamecock RB Brandon Bennett received the kick to start the third quarter, took a few steps, then turned and threw a backward pass to the other side of the field which was caught by DB Reggie Richardson who returned the ball 85 yards to the Tigers' 6-yard line.
 Bennett ran it in for a touchdown on the next play, putting South Carolina ahead 21–7 and the Gamecocks never looked back, going on to win the game 33–7 and clinching a bid to the Carquest Bowl.